GijsTimmers/kotnetcli/doc/README.md

 - `sw_design.md` documents the overall software design in a textual format, combined with UML diagrams.
 - `extending.md` sketches how to incorporate several possible extensions in `kotnetcli`'s software design.
 - `kotnetcli_modelio_project` is a directory containing the [modelio](https://www.modelio.org/) project that generated the UML diagrams.
+- `diagrams` is a directory containing the generated UML diagrams in png format.

 #### Design process